rany2/grott/README.md

 ### Where Grott can forward metric data to
 Grott can forward the parsed metrics to:
 * MQTT (suggested option for many home automation systems such as Home Assistant, OpenHAB and Domoticz)
-* InfluxDB v1 and v2 (a time series database with dashboarding functionality)
+* InfluxDB v2 (a time series database with dashboarding functionality)
 * PVOutput.org (a service for sharing and comparing PV output data)
 * Custom output using the extension functionality (Examples available for Export to CSV files and writing to a Http Server).